January 20, 2014

-Graduates of the College of Saint Benedict (CSB) and Saint John's University (SJU) are finding success after college.
-In a survey conducted by the Office of Career Services at CSB and SJU, 99-percent of the graduates from the CSB and SJU classes of 2011 report being employed full-time (71-percent), continuing their education (15-percent), engaged in full-time volunteer service (8-percent), in the military (2-percent) or working part-time (3-percent).
+Graduates of the College of Saint Benedict and Saint John's University are finding success after college.
+In a survey conducted by the Office of Career Services at CSB and SJU, 99 percent of the graduates from the CSB and SJU classes of 2012 report being employed full-time (72 percent), continuing their education (17 percent), engaged in full-time volunteer service (8-percent), in the military (1 percent) or working part-time (1 percent).

-Only one-percent of those responding to the survey said they remained unemployed and seeking work one year after graduation.
-Nationally, the unemployment rate for college graduates under age 25 in April 2012 was 7.4-percent, according to the Bureau of Labor Statistics.
+Less than one-percent of those responding to the survey said they remained unemployed and seeking work one year after graduation.
+Nationally, the unemployment rate for college graduates under age 25 in May 2013 was 8.2 percent, according to the Bureau of Labor Statistics.

-Roughly half of the respondents to the survey provided salary information with their answers.
-For those employed full-time, the estimated average income was $36,765.
-Additionally, 31-percent reported incomes greater than $45,000 and 35-percent reported incomes between $30,000 and $45,000.
+More than half of the respondents to the survey provided salary information with their answers.
+For those employed full-time, the estimated average income was $38,611.
+Additionally, 34 percent reported incomes greater than $45,000 and 41 percent reported incomes between $30,000 and $45,000.

 Want to know more?